funvill/funvill.github.io/_posts/2017-02-13-3D-printing-in-vancouver.md

 ## Places to avoid

 The worst place to do or learn about 3D printing in Vancouver is [The Vancouver hackspace](https://blog.abluestar.com/alternatives-to-the-vancouver-hackspace) (VHS).
-There tools are constantly broken, they have no staff and their volunteers are horrible people.
-If your first experience is from VHS then you probably won't ever get into 3D printing.
+There tools are constantly broken, they have no staff and the volunteers that run the 3D printers are horrible people.
+If your first experience is from VHS then you probably won't like 3D printing.
 They do a lot of harm to the 3D printing community and make it harder for others to get into it.
 Avoid them at costs!
 Luckily there are a lots of alternatives.